Jay-Tai/Custom-Keyboard/README.md

 Made in OnShape.

 ## PCB
-Here's my PCB! it was made in OnShape.
+Here's my PCB! it was made in KiCad.
 Some footprints and schematics were from marbastlib.
 I made the silkscreen in Adobe Illustrator.
 #### Here is my schematic
 ![My schematic!](assets/pcb-schematic.png)
 #### Here is my PCB